 My friend Lee is a Korean adoptee who spent nearly 40 years of his life not knowing if he would ever be reunited with his birth mother.
 I am so honored and humbled to get to share his story with the world!

 I don’t normally write human interest stories for this blog, but before I began blogging they were my favorite type of stories to write for the newspapers where I worked.
-A few months ago, I had the opportunity to write about my friend Lee for his GoFundMe account.
+A few months ago, I had the opportunity to write about my friends Lee and Kelly.
 His story brought tears to my eyes and warmed my heart.
 I am in awe of God’s work in Lee’s life.
 I hope his story will inspire you as much as it did me!

 In 1980, a 5-year-old Lee Korak flew across the world from his native South Korea to suburban Wisconsin, where a loving adoptive mother, father, and older sister awaited him with open arms.
 Lee soon lost all memories of his birth family and country of origin, and for the next 37 years he had no information or knowledge of his early years or Korean family.